MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-proof-concept.md

 3. **Running simulations of data,** which shows the POC in action

-4. **Presenting results of the POC**, which can help your customer understand how working with RSO can benefit their organizations
+4. **Presenting results of the POC**, which can help your client understand how working with RSO can benefit their organizations

 ## Discovery

 A collaborative RSO proof of concept should engage a client to actively work with the optimizer rather than simply comparing features on paper.
 Setting up a useful discovery phase for your RSO proof of concept means understanding your client's needs, defining success criteria, and making sure they have the right expectations going in.

-### Defining the customer's participation
+### Defining the client's participation

-First, you'll want to make sure that the customer has the right level of expectations around their participation in this proof of concept process.
-This is very much a collaborative effot, and your customer must actively participate in order to find value in the outcomes.
+First, you'll want to make sure that the client has the right level of expectations around their participation in this proof of concept process.
+This is very much a collaborative effort, and your client must actively participate in order to find value in the outcomes.

 ### Understanding your client's needs